Understanding People Pleasing: A Journey to Self-Acceptance

 - 4 min read

 Have you ever found yourself saying "yes" when you really wanted to say "no"?
 You’re not alone.
-In our desire to be liked and accepted, many individuals fall into the "people pleaser" role, driven by a fear of conflict, rejection, or abandonment.
-This instinctive response can lead to unhealthy patterns where our own needs are overlooked.
+In our desire to be liked and accepted, many individuals fall into the "people pleaser" role.
+This instinctive response is often driven by a fear of conflict, rejection, or abandonment.
+As a result, many overlook their own needs.
 However, it is possible to shift this behaviour and cultivate true self-acceptance and confidence with insight and support.

-This blog post will explore what people pleasing looks like, how it affects us in our daily lives, and how counselling can be a powerful tool for change.
-By understanding the roots of this behavior, we can take steps towards prioritising ourselves while building stronger, more authentic relationships.
+In this blog post, we will explore what people pleasing looks like, how it affects us in our daily lives, and how counselling can be a powerful tool for change.
+By understanding the roots of this behaviour, we can take significant steps towards prioritising ourselves while building stronger, more authentic relationships.

 What is People Pleasing?

-People pleasing is the act of prioritizing others’ needs above your own to gain approval or avoid upsetting someone.
-This behavior can manifest in various ways:
+People pleasing is the act of putting others’ needs above your own to gain approval or avoid upsetting someone.
+This behaviour can manifest in various ways:

 Frequently agreeing with others despite personal disagreements